 Please review the fact sheet here.

-The study is currently evaluating operations and potential improvements along I-15 from Russell Road to Flamingo and east-west on Tropicana Ave, Harmon, and Hacienda from Valley View to Las Vegas Boulevard.
+The study is currently evaluating operations and potential improvements along I-15 from Russell Road to Flamingo and east-west on Tropicana Ave. and Harmon from Valley View to Las Vegas Boulevard.

 The project objectives are as follows: